TysonAndre/pecl-weakreference_bc/README.md

-# The Weakref PECL extension
+# The weakreference_bc PECL extension (name TBD)

+**This is a fork of https://pecl.php.net/weakref that provides polyfills for WeakReference/WeakMap**

 A weak reference provides a gateway to an object without preventing that object from being collected by the garbage collector (GC).
 It allows to associate information to volatile object.
 It is useful to associate metadata or cache